bmkramer/covid19_preprints_published/README.md

 Crossref notifies preprint servers of potential matches with published articles.
 It requires preprint servers to verify the links and add them to the metadata record of the preprint.
 (see [Crossref metadata: Posted content (includes preprints)](https://support.crossref.org/hc/en-us/articles/213126346-Posted-content-includes-preprints#assoc)), but uptake of this varies across preprint services.

-For example, SRRN (n=3772 COVID19-related preprints), Authorea (n=894), and Scielo Preprints (n=236) all do not include links to published papers in their preprint metadata on Crossref.
+For example, SRRN (n=4806 COVID19-related preprints in this dataset), Authorea (n=1146), and Scielo Preprints (n=271) all do not include links to published papers in their metadata on Crossref.
 Figshare [only recently](https://twitter.com/figshare/status/1277516684358803461) started depositing these metadata for their preprint servers that use Crossref (ChemRXiv, TechRXiv).
 Both [bioRxiv](https://www.biorxiv.org/about/FAQ) and [medRxiv](https://www.medrxiv.org/about/FAQ), that do update Crossref metadata with links to published papers, mention in their FAQs that there is usually a delay of a couple of weeks, and matches might be missed.

 In short, the proportions shown here represent the **lower bound of preprints that have subsequently been published as journal articles**, and as such, are as much a **reflection on the uptake of metadata linking** as on the actual rate of preprints that get published as journal articles.

 ### Results

-Overall, the rate of COVID19-related preprints with links to published papers in Crossref metadata is only 6% (1348 of 22905 preprints with Crossref DOI).
+Overall, the rate of COVID19-related preprints with links to published papers in Crossref metadata is only 9% (2750 of 29537 preprints with Crossref DOI).
 However, as explained above, a number of preprint servers do not add these links to the metadata of their preprints at all, and for those that do the coverage may be incomplete and/or delayed.

 Preprints linked to published papers (absolute numbers) | Preprints linked to published papers (percentage)